Coloured diamonds come in a wide range of colours.

 The measurements are given at 2 decimal places.
 They generally represent length x width x height of a coloured diamond.

-SSEF uses the widely accept trade terms to disclose fancy colour diamond grades.
+SSEF uses the widely accepted trade terms to disclose fancy colour diamond grades.
 The scale used is:

 Clarity grading of coloured diamonds is an optional service offered by SSEF.